iterative/dvc.org/content/docs/user-guide/pipelines/index.md

   `dvc plots show`.

 - **Image Plots**: Another kind of output is plots produced by the commands.
   These are standard image files that can be shown on browsers.
+DVC helps to add show these as well with `dvc plots show`.

 ### Plots Outputs